Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/partnership-agreement.md

 ## 2. APPOINTMENT

 ### 2.1 Appointment
-SkyMirror appoints Partner as a [non-exclusive / exclusive] [Referral Partner / Reseller / Implementation Partner] for the Products in the Territory.
+Skymirror appoints Partner as a [non-exclusive / exclusive] [Referral Partner / Reseller / Implementation Partner] for the Products in the Territory.

 ### 2.2 Partner Type

-- [ ] **Referral Partner:** Refers leads to SkyMirror; SkyMirror handles sales and delivery
+- [ ] **Referral Partner:** Refers leads to Skymirror; Skymirror handles sales and delivery
 - [ ] **Reseller:** Sells Products directly to End Customers
 - [ ] **Implementation Partner:** Provides implementation and support services
 - [ ] **Technology Partner:** Integrates Products with Partner's solutions

 ### 2.3 Non-Exclusivity
 Unless otherwise specified, this appointment is non-exclusive.
-SkyMirror may appoint other partners and sell directly in the Territory.
+Skymirror may appoint other partners and sell directly in the Territory.

 ---